Arafal21/Arafal21/README.md

 I did a frontend part using React, TypeScript, Next.js. <br/>

 🎉🎉🎉
-I'm open to work!
-Follow my profile to get to know about it.
+If you want to know more about me - scroll down ;)
 🎉🎉🎉

 <a href="https://www.xjournal.site/" rel="noopener">Live - xjournal.site </a> - live also easily on a mobile!
 Just type this short link into your phone's browser <br/>